SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

 There are several improvements we can make to address some of the issues above.

-### Avoid Pull Request Churn
+- Avoid pull request churn

-When suggesting a change, be explicit and suggest the exact code changes where possible.
-This avoids ambiguity and increases the chances the developer will get the change right the first time.
+  - Be explicit and suggest the exact code changes where possible (GitHub has a feature for this)

-GitHub has this feature baked in and allows the developer to approve the suggestion with a single click.

-Where the suggestion is more complicated, reach out directly to the developer and walk them through the change.
+  - Contact the developer directly for more complicated changes

-### Limit Work in Progress
+- Limit work in progress

-The fewer items a developer is concurrently working on the less context-switching they need to do.
-Avoiding context switching allows both the developer and reviewer to make quality contributions.

-You can limit WIP by:

-1. Chasing up your outstanding pull requests before starting something new
+  - Chasing up your outstanding pull requests before starting something new
-2. Reviewing other developer's pull requests before starting something new
+  - Reviewing other developer's pull requests before starting something new

-### Create Small PRs
+- Create small pull requests

-Advantages of small pull requests:
+### Advantages of small pull requests

 1. Require a smaller block of time to review - this makes it easier for the reviewer to find the time
 2. Get feedback earlier - makes change easier to adopt